 - 1. Locate the air source shut off valve on the back of the HCGG. - 2.
 Release the air pressure by sliding air valve to the center position. - 3.
-Using a permanent marker, mark which air hose is attached to the top 3/8" air fitting and which air hose is attached to the bottom 3/8" air fitting.
+Using a permanent marker, mark which air hose is attached to the top 1/4" air fitting and which air hose is attached to the bottom 1/4" air fitting.
 This ensures that the air hoses are connected properly when the new cylinder is installed.

-4. Remove the air hoses from the cylinder by pushing on the plastic ring around the 3/8" air fitting (commonly red or orange) while pulling the air hose out of the fitting.
+4. Remove the air hoses from the cylinder by pushing the plastic ring (red/orange) into the body of the cylinder while pulling the 1/4" air fitting (commonly red or orange) while pulling the air hose out of the fitting.